 Even though the summer months are in full swing, that doesn’t mean that your Raynaud’s is dormant.
 From cold office temperatures to making frosty recipes to enjoy in the hot sun, your Raynaud’s can flare up even in the heat of summer.
 Don’t put those gloves for Raynaud’s sufferers away with the rest of your winter garb.
 In addition to using gloves year-round, here are some other tips on managing your Raynaud’s syndrome.

 As simple as it sounds, especially in the summer, staying warm is the best way to manage Raynaud’s syndrome.
-If you work in an office that tends to keep the AC cranked all summer, be sure to wear gloves for Raynaud’s sufferers while you’re at work.
-If you notice the temperature of your hands beginning to drop, run them under warm water to try and stave off an attack.
-Keep hand warmers in your desk for particularly cold days.
-Anything you’d do during the winter can be transferred into chilly offices.
+If you work in an office that tends to keep the AC cranked all summer, try gloves that heat up or thermal gloves that are designed for Raynaud’s sufferers.
+UNIQKNITS™ self-heating gloves are thin and comfortable enough to wear for indoor activities, and don’t require any bulky wires or battery packs.
+But if you notice the temperature of your hands beginning to drop, run them under warm water to try and stave off an attack, or keep hand warmers in your desk for particularly cold days.
+Anything you’d typically do during the winter to keep your fingers warm can be transferred into chilly offices.